Tuanku Bujang: Political career

 Following the end of the war, Tuanku Bujang became involved in the anti-cession movement, opposing Charles Vyner Brooke's decision to cede Sarawak to the British crown in 1946.
 Vyner received a £2 million honorarium in return for the cession.
 Tuanku Bujang supported local resistance against the colonial handover.
 However, after the assassination of Governor Sir Duncan Stewart in 1949 and the collapse of the anti-cession movement, he rejoined the colonial administration.

 In 1955, Tuanku Bujang was conferred the title 'Datu', and in 1957, he received the Member of the Most Excellent Order of the British Empire (MBE) from Queen Elizabeth II.
 Following that, he was promoted to administrative officer.

 With the formation of Malaysia in 1963, Tuanku Bujang was appointed to the Malaysian Senate.
 As politics in Sarawak gained momentum, he became involved in the formation of political parties.
 He played a key role in founding the Barisan Rakyat Jati Sarawak (BARJASA) on 29 December 1961, alongside Abdul Rahman Ya'kub and Abang Muhammad Salahuddin.
 Tuanku Bujang served as the inaugural president of the party, which aimed to represent the interests of the Malay and native bumiputera communities.

 In 1962, Tuanku Bujang's old ally Jugah Barieng founded Parti Pesaka (PESAKA), another indigenous-based party.
 Tuanku Bujang continued to support the idea of strong Malay-native political representation.
 On 28 March 1968, BARJASA merged with PANAS to form Parti Bumiputera, with Tuanku Bujang serving as vice president.
 Later, on 30 April 1973, Parti Bumiputera merged with PESAKA to create Parti Pesaka Bumiputera Bersatu (PBB).
 The new party was led by Jugah as president and Abdul Taib Mahmud as deputy president.

-Appointment as the Yang di-Pertua Negeri
+Yang di-Pertua Negeri

 He was appointed as the second Yang di-Pertua Negeri (Governor of Sarawak) by the King of Malaysia upon the death of the former governor, Tun Abang Haji Openg.
 Upon the appointment, he was awarded Seri Maharaja Mangku Negara (S.M.N.), which carried the title "Tun".
 He would serve as the governor for the second term in 1973, before his term ended in 1977.